Chief Communications Officer

 Natalie's two greatest passions in her work are equitable education and the storytelling needed to make it happen.
 She presented at the National School Public Relations Conference as well as the Summit for Courageous Conversations around equity in school communication and outreach.

-Natalie holds a bachelor's degree in Mass Communication from Virginia Commonwealth University and a master's certificate in Leadership and Equity in Education from McDaniel College.
+Natalie holds a bachelor's degree in Mass Communication from Virginia Commonwealth University and a master's certificate in Equity and Excellence in Education from McDaniel College.